IoTkyoto/manual-management/docs/vis-manual/en/index.md

 ### 7. Check the contents and if there is no problem, select the [Create User] button to create an account

--   After creating the account, download the csv file with the authentication information
+-   After creating the account, download the csv file with the authentication information.

     <span style="color: red;">※If you forget to download here, you will need to issue the authentication information again, so be sure to download it.</span>